Particular/docs.particular.net/transports/upgrades/sqlserver-31to4.md

 snippet: 31to4-multi-catalog

-If catalogs are hosted in different instances of SQL Server, use [NServiceBus.Router](/nservicebus/router/) to construct a bridge.
-The [multi-instance migration sample](/samples/sqltransport/multi-instance-migration) demonstrates this approach.
+If catalogs are hosted in different instances of SQL Server, use [NServiceBus.Transport.Bridge](/nservicebus/bridge/) to construct a bridge.
+The [multi-instance sample](/samples/bridge/sql-multi-instance) demonstrates this approach.